The Serious Illness Care and MOLST Challenge

 Helping adults live well with serious illness

 A person with a serious illness can face difficult care decisions that may be confusing and worrisome.
-Consumers and care providers report that making care choices and getting quality care that honors your choices is made more difficult by not having accurate information, a lack of early and meaningful care planning conversations, and a misaligned, often dysfunctional MOLST Process (Medical Orders for Life-Sustaining Treatment).
-We are experiencing a complex public health issue effecting thousands of Massachusetts adults and families everyday.
+Consumers and care providers report that making care choices and getting quality care that honors your choices is made more difficult by not having accurate information, a lack of early and meaningful care planning conversations, and a misaligned, often dysfunctional MA MOLST Process (Medical Orders for Life-Sustaining Treatment).
+We are experiencing a complex public health issue impacting thousands of Massachusetts adults and families everyday.

 What's the Challenge?